jkphl/micrometa/README.md

 $micrometaObjectData	= \Jkphl\Micrometa::instance($url)->toObject();
 ```

-*micrometa* tries to fetch remote documents via `cURL` and fallback to a stream wrapper approach (`file_get_contents`) in case `cURL` is not available.
+*micrometa* tries to fetch remote documents via `cURL` and falls back to a stream wrapper approach (`file_get_contents`) in case `cURL` is not available.

 Instead of fetching a remote URL you can also directly pipe some HTML source code into the parser.
 However, you will still have to provide a base URL used for resolving relative URLs:

 ```php
 $micrometaObjectData	= \Jkphl\Micrometa::instance($url, $htmlSourceCode)->toObject();